Hoya4Humanity/Heathers_Duck_Bash/README.md

-<b>⚡ Heather's Duck Bash: Thunder Edition 🦆</b>
+**⚡ Heather's Duck Bash: Floresville God-Mode 🦆🤠**

-"Whosoever holds this plunger, if they be worthy, shall possess the power of...
-THE BASH." — The Thunder Mallard

-Welcome to Heather's Duck Bash, an epic, mythological vertical shooter.
-Navigate the Great Porcelain River, battle bouncing mallards, and face off against the Storm-Clucker!
+"By the power of the Floresville Peanuts and the Thunder of the Heavens, I summon thee to the Bash!" — The Thunder Mallard

+Welcome to the ultimate version of Heather's Duck Bash.
+This isn't just a vertical shooter; it's a chiptune tribute to South Texas roots, mythological power, and strategic duck-bashing.

-<b>🎮 PLAY THE GAME LIVE HERE!</b>
+**🎮 PLAY THE GAME LIVE HERE!**

-<b>🌊 The Story</b>
+**🌊 The Lore**

-The Great Porcelain River is flowing with chaos.
-Bouncing ducks have taken over the banks, and the legendary Thunder Mallard (Thor in duck form) has summoned Heather to clear the path.
-Armed only with high-velocity plungers and the raw power of thunder, it's time to bash.
+The Great Porcelain River flows through the heart of Floresville.
+Lush bluebonnets line the banks, but the water is teeming with a quacking uprising.
+The legendary Thunder Mallard has chosen Heather to defend the Frontier.
+Armed with mystical plungers and a satchel of Texas "magic," you must ride the river and clear the path to Val-quack-a.

-<b>✨ Epic Features</b>

-<b>🎳 Bowling Duck AI:</b> Ducks don't just swim; they bounce off the grassy banks like a chaotic game of bowling.

-<b>⛈️ The Voice of Thor:</b> Features majestic, booming AI narration.
-Hear the authority of the Thunder Mallard before every battle.

-<b>🦖 AI Bosses:</b> Face off against massive foes like "The Storm-Clucker" with unique AI-generated portraits.

-<b>🪠 Progressive Weapons:</b>

-<b>Level 1: The Trusty Plunger 🪠</b>

-<b>Level 2: Rapid-Fire Toilet Paper 🧻</b>

-<b>Level 4: The Turd-nado 💩 (Heavy Splash Damage)</b>

-<b>🕹️ Controls</b>

-<b>Mouse:</b> Aim your projectile.
+**🕹️ Field Instructions (How to Play)**

+**The Goal:** Survive the river and climb levels by bashing enemies.
+If 3 ducks pass you, your mission ends.

+**Aiming:** Move your mouse to aim your crosshair across the river.

-<b>Left Click:</b> Launch a plunger from the bottom of the river.
+**Firing:** Left-click to launch your current weapon from the bottom of the screen.

-<b>Weapon Icons:</b> Click the icons in the bottom right to switch weapons once they are unlocked.
+Weapon Selection: Click the icons in the bottom-right dock to switch weapons.
+Note that special weapons require Ammunition.

-<b>Created for Heather Joy. ⚡🦆🪠</b>
+**🪠 The Arsenal**

+**Standard Plunger:** Infinite ammo.
+Reliable.

+**Toilet Paper (Lvl 2):** Fires 3 streams at once.
+Great for crowds.

+**Turd Bombs (Lvl 4):** Heavy explosive grenades.
+Creates a "Turd-nado" splash damage area.

+**Edibares (Lvl 3):** Magic gummies that slow enemies to a crawl.

+**Magic Shrooms (Lvl 5):** The Red & White classic.
+Stuns enemies, making them dizzy and spin uncontrollably.

+**🦢 The Enemies**

+River Ducks: The standard grunts.

+Heavy Geese: Require multiple hits to sink.

+The Black Swan: Fast, erratic, and hard to track.

+Bosses: Giant mythological beasts that appear every even level.

+**✨ Technical Features**

+** bowling Physics**: Ducks bounce off the banks like bowling pins.

+Thor-Texas Voice: AI-narrated guidance with a booming mythological drawl.

+Imagen 4.0 Portraits: Dynamic AI art for every boss encounter.

+Chiptune Country: A procedural 8-bit country soundtrack generated in real-time.

+**Created with Pride for Heather. ⚡🌵🥜**